hongkongkiwi/docker-rabbitmq-configs/README.md

 ## Further Development

-- Extracting definitions from a config yml file
-- Use Environment variables for queue names, username, password, setting defaults, etc
-- Purging and destroying queues on close of connection
-- Prefetch variable
-- variables for worker_ttl and retry_ttl

-Documentation

-- Use nack to send to dead queue
-- Use ack for successfully consumed message
-- Use nack when republishing from consumer, eg to retry queue, otherwise it will leave message `unacked` on a queue
-- Write up setting up a RabbitMQ instance on Docker with a vhost, exchanges, queues and bindings
-- Publisher that can publish to various exchanges
-- Creating a Consumer, including acknowledgements, rejects, re-queuing, and retry counts
-- Extracting message processing out of the worker using Observers
-- How to use the ruby RabbitMQ module with the connection, publisher and worker
 - Diagramming
 - Key concepts, eg vhost is a host within a RabbitMQ instance, allowing multiple apps to use the same instance for different purposes, types of exchange etc
-- Issues to note, eg connecting to queues and exchanges with the same configuration that is in the RabbitMQ instance

 ## Links